aramis-lab/clinicadl/docs/RandomSearch.md

 ```
 where `launch_directory` (str) is the parent directory of output folder containing the file `random_search.json`.

-The list of the folds that can be included in the analysis can be specified in `splits` option.
-If nothing is specified only the first split is included for all jobs.

 ### Outputs

 Two TSV files are produced in `launch_directory`: